zacharivenis1/group_project/README.md

 ### Step 2: Open the Project in PyCharm
 - Open PyCharm and load the project directory containing the two Python files.
 - Ensure the required libraries (pandas and openpyxl) are installed in your Python environment.
+  If they're not installed, you can download them using pip: pip install pandas openpyxl

+  import pandas as pd
+  import openpyxl  # This import ensures openpyxl is available for Excel file operations.

 ### Step 3: Run the Application
 - Open the back_end.py file in PyCharm.
 - Right-click anywhere in the editor and select Run 'back_end'.